Djougou: Recreation

 Young children mainly play in their concessions and in their neighborhoods.
 There is a major sports stadium in Djougou where football games, cultural events, and concerts are held.
 There are also several football fields throughout the city where boys gather on the weekends to play pick-up games.
 Children also play football at the CEGs.
-There is a Maison de Jeunesin the center of town, with a big screen TV that shows football games throughout the day.
+There is a Maison de Jeunes in the center of town, with a big screen TV that shows football games throughout the day.
 Small children who do not have the 150 francs stand outside and watch and cheer through the windows.
 This venue also hosts other events and presentations and there is a well ventilated and attended cyber caféwith relatively reliable internet connection for 400 francs.
 Most recreational activities are geared toward men and boys, with women expected to be helping out with household chores during their free time.
 Women spend a lot of their free time multi-tasking, making yam pile or selling a good at the marché while gossiping simultaneously or listening to music on their cell phones.